squirrelphp/entities/README.md

     // Each $userId is an integer with the user ID
 }
 ```

+You can enforce a type on the flattened fields by using `getFlattenedIntegerFields`, `getFlattenedFloatFields`, `getFlattenedStringFields` or `getFlattenedBooleanFields`.
+This is recommended in order to be more type safe and make it easier for static analyzers/IDEs to understand your code.
+This library will then attempt to convert all values to the requested type and throw a `DBInvalidOptionException` if there is any ambiguity.

 If you want to get one entry after another, you can use the select builder as an iterator: